pachterlab/LP_2021/05-current-techs.md

 A percentage is not shown where it is not reported.
 This is putative because this is based on reports in the main text.
 There are conflicting reports of capture efficiency of Visium and DBiT-seq.
 Furthermore, comparison of different tissues and different genes from those studies may be problematic.
 For some of the technologies, the capture efficiency is compared to that of smFISH with only a few genes.
 Multiple datasets from each technology for as similar a tissue as possible for the same set of genes should be compared to get a better idea about the capture efficiency of each technique.
 Moreover, other factors such as tissue handling, sequencing depth, and data processing software may influence the results.

 While fresh frozen tissues are predominantly used in the current era, DBiT-seq, Visium, and LCM have been adapted to FFPE tissues.
 RNAscope can be used on FFPE tissue for up to 12 targets.
-SCRINSHOT is designed for FFPE, and GeoMX DSP has been predominantly used on FFPE tissues.
+GeoMX DSP has been predominantly used on FFPE tissues.
 FFPE is a common way to archive tissue specimen, and sometimes the only tissues available is FFPE, sometimes years if not decades old.
 From techniques that have both fresh frozen and FFPE protocols, FFPE and storage of FFPE samples seem to significantly degrade the transcripts and reduce detection efficiency, but there can still be enough information preserved to identify cell types in the spots and correlation between gene expression measured in FFPE and fresh frozen tissues is usually high.
-In a FFPE Visium mouse brain dataset, at a sequencing depth of ~50,000 reads per tissue covered spot, the spots have on average ~1200 genes and ~2200 UMIs detected.
-In contrast, in a similar fresh frozen mouse brain section, with sequencing depth of ~115,000 reads per tissue covered spot, the spots have on average ~6000 genes and ~27200 UMIs detected [@Villacampa2020].
+In the pre-commercial FFPE Visium mouse brain dataset from the protocol of [@Villacampa2020], at a sequencing depth of ~50,000 reads per tissue covered spot, the spots have on average ~1200 genes and ~2200 UMIs detected.
+In contrast, in a similar fresh frozen mouse brain section, with sequencing depth of ~115,000 reads per tissue covered spot, the spots have on average ~6000 genes and ~27200 UMIs detected.
 While the fresh frozen sample has higher sequencing depth, FFPE seems to reduce the number of genes and UMIs detected beyond the impact of sequencing depth.
 As Visium captures the transcripts on spots printed to a glass slide, the transcripts need to be dissociated from the tissue, and in the case of FFPE, it means de-crosslinking.
+However, commercial FFPE Visium today has a very difference chemistry from [@Villacampa2020] and is said to be much more efficient.
 In FFPE DBiT-seq, the transcripts don't have to be de-crosslinked as the barcodes are deposited into the tissue.
 FFPE reduced cDNA length from an average of ~1400 nt in PFA fixed fresh frozen tissue to about ~600 nt on average.
 In mouse embryos, while DBiT-seq on PFA fixed fresh frozen tissue gives on average 2100 genes and 4688 UMIs per 25 $\mu$m spot, FFPE tissue gives only 355 genes and 520 UMIs in the same sized spots on average [@Liu2020b].
 However, sequencing depth is not discussed.
 From these studies, in both Visium and DBiT-seq, FFPE might decrease detection efficiency in terms of number of UMIs detected per unit area by about 5 (if considering sequencing depth in the Visium study) to 10 folds.

 ## *De novo* reconstruction of spatial locations {#no-priori}